How to Reduce Latency for ISPs and Subscribers

 Check Your Equipment

 To help ensure high performance and low latency, it’s best to check you have a router that can handle what you need.
-Perhaps your router is a little older and needs a firmware update or should be replaced with a newer model.
+Perhaps your router is a little older and needs a firmware update, or it should be replaced with a newer model.
 For gamers, there are routers designed specifically for gaming that you might want to consider.
 As well, some routers now come with smart queue management built right in.

 If you’re using a router/modem combo provided by your ISP, check in with them to make sure you have the proper model based on your needs and internet usage.
 Bonus: if they’re using Preseem, they’ll be able to tell you whether any issues you’re experiencing are network-wide or isolated to your in-home equipment.